Manu343726/snail/README.md

 auto w = sort(v);
 ```

 Of course is not that easy.
 Different STL algorithms take different number of parameters and operate on ranges in a different way.
-Some algorithms are mutable on the input range, some others take two ranges (input/output), etc. We should identify the category of the target algorithm to take the appropiate functor.
+Some algorithms are mutable on the input range, some others take two ranges (input/output), etc. We should identify the category of the target algorithm to take the correct functor.
 The macro `algorithm_category(algorithm, category)` specifies the category of an algorithm, so when the user requests the container-algorithm equivalent calling `make_algorithm()` the correct functor is applied.

 ``` cpp